-“Fancy seeing you here, you like Choir Boys?”
+“Fancy seeing you here; you like Choir Boys, the band, I mean?”
 I said, not knowing what else to say.
 Then regretting it — ‘you like Choir Boys,’ could I sound lamer?
 Why did Brendan Maloney put me off-kilter so effortlessly?

 “Who are you here with?”
 He asked.